brooknullsh/personal-site/notes/async-javascript.md

 console.log("Bar");
 ```

-Here, the `setTimeout()` call will eventually make it's way back from the Web
+Here, the callback will eventually make it's way back from the Web API after a
-API after a swift 0 second wait and land on the Task Queue.
-But, calling back to
+swift 0 second wait and land on the Task Queue.
+But, referring back to the
-the above, the Event Loop will not read from the Task Queue until the Call Stack
+above, the Event Loop will not read from the Task Queue until the Call Stack is
-is clear so we see the following:
+clear so we see the following:

 ```txt
 Foo